SAP on Azure: 9 Integration Opportunities for Enterprises

 Though Microsoft and SAP cooperation was formalized in 2016, their partnership deal is as fresh as 2019, the two have already made significant progress in releasing various Azure with SAP integrations:

-- To accommodate voluminous SAP workloads, Azure launched (VMs) with up to 6 TB of memory for SAP HANA users.
+- To accommodate voluminous SAP workloads, Azure launched Mv2 Virtual Machines (VMs) with up to 6 TB of memory for SAP HANA users.
 Furthermore, Microsoft promises to expand Mv2 Series SAP Virtual Machines to 12 TB of memory and 416 virtual CPUs.

 - Running even larger workloads and apps?
-Here’s how to get SAP instance on – a unique solution built on a non-shared host/server bare-metal hardware that is assigned to your company.
+Here’s how to get SAP instance on Microsoft Azure: opt for SAP HANA on Azure (Large Instances) – a unique solution built on a non-shared host/server bare-metal hardware that is assigned to your company.
 You can choose the ultimate server SKU configuration and sizes to meet your needs.
 Individual standard units feature 36 Intel CPU cores and 768 GB of memory, but can be extended to up to 480 Intel CPU cores and up to 24 TB of memory.

-- To further assist new SAP customers, Microsoft launched – a service that monitors SAP HANA infrastructure through the Azure Portal.
+- To further assist new SAP customers, Microsoft launched Azure Monitor for SAP solutions – a service that monitors SAP HANA infrastructure through the Azure Portal.
 This allows customers to set up unified dashboards for all their Azure infrastructure telemetry.

-- The two companies are also working on improving cloud-to-cloud interoperability for IoT products. are now tightly coupled, enabling a more comprehensive view into all your business processes and data exchanges.
+- The two companies are also working on improving cloud-to-cloud interoperability for IoT products.
+SAP Leonardo and Microsoft IoT hub are now tightly coupled, enabling a more comprehensive view into all your business processes and data exchanges.

 Tighter integration between Azure Blockchain Services and SAP’s blockchain integrated application portfolio is also on the roadmap for 2020.